Capital/Codeine; Tylenol with Codeine #3; Tylenol with Codeine #4

 - Even one dose of this drug may be deadly if it is taken by someone else or by accident, especially in children.
 If this drug is taken by someone else or by accident, get medical help right away.

 - This drug has acetaminophen in it.
 Very bad and sometimes deadly liver problems like the need for a liver transplant have happened with acetaminophen use.
 Most of the time, liver problems have happened in people taking more than 4,000 milligrams of acetaminophen in a day.
 Also, people who had liver problems were often using more than 1 drug that had acetaminophen in it.
 Talk with your doctor.

 - Some children have had very bad and sometimes deadly breathing problems when using codeine after surgery to remove tonsils or adenoids.
-Do not give to a child that has had surgery to remove tonsils or adenoids.
+Do not give to a child who has had surgery to remove tonsils or adenoids.
 Talk with your child’s doctor.

 - It is used to ease pain.

 - If you have an allergy to acetaminophen, codeine, or any other part of this drug.